 The train experience

 Before, trains were old and sheets could be dirty, but since 2012, reviews have been overwhelmingly positive about the experience of riding a train in Turkmenistan.
-We also have had only good experiences.

 All Turkmen trains are prepared to be sleeper trains (1m80 beds), and if you have an overnight journey, you will get sheets, a pillow and a blanket.
 Luggage storage is under the bottom bunk.
 A samovar provides hot water, but bring a cup.
 Toilets are surprisingly clean, but bring toilet paper.